 The goals of this workshop are to introduce high school-aged women to engineering, math, and science through a highly dynamic program of hands-on activities, increase student and parent knowledge of engineering, math, and science with regard to academic preparation and professional opportunities, provide an environment that facilitates learning and excitement about engineering, math, and science, and to inspire young women to continue to pursue the courses of study introduced during the workshop.

 Due to the generous contributions of corporate sponsors, the cost of the workshop is only $25 per student, which includes lunch.
 Special tours and activities are planned for parents and teachers who accompany the students.
 Their lunch and refreshments will be provided at no cost.

-Learn how electrical circuits work while making a flashing LED Heart.
-You'll learn about resistors, capacitors, transistors, and light emitting diodes (LED's) and how they can be combined to form a lighted heart that flashes.
-You'll solder the components onto the circuit board (heart) and add a battery to light it up!
-The finished heart is yours to keep.
+Learn about renewable energy and how electrical circuits work.
+You'll learn about solar, wind, hydro, and and also how to use it to have fun.
+You will solder the components onto the circuit board and add a battery to build a Simon Says game for you!
+The finished Simon Says game is yours to keep.